commercialhaskell/stack/doc/GUIDE.md

 ## Finding project configs, and the implicit global project

-Whenever you run something with stack, it needs a `stack.yaml` project file.
-The algorithm stack uses to find this is:
+Whenever you run something with Stack, it needs a `stack.yaml` project file.
+The algorithm Stack uses to find this is:

 1. Check for a `--stack-yaml` option on the command line
 2. Check for a `STACK_YAML` environment variable